Lifespan: 8/15 of Tenbun 15 (1546) to 2/3 of Genna 5 (1619)

 Chō Tsuratatsu served as a bushō during the Sengoku and early Edo periods.
-Following the elimination of their lords, the Hatakeyama family, almost all members of the Chō family were murdered, but Tsuratatsu survived as a retainer of Oda Nobunaga.
+Following the elimination of their lords, the Hatakeyama family, almost all members of the Chō family were murdered in the Siege of Nanao Castle, but Tsuratatsu survived as a retainer of Oda Nobunaga.
 After Nobunaga’s demise, he then served Maeda Toshiie, followed by Maeda Toshinaga, on both military and diplomatic fronts.
 Over his life, he participated in 41 battles.

 Tsuratatsu was born on 8/15 of 1546 as the third son of Chō Tsugutsura, a retainer of the Hatakeyama clan in Noto Province.
 In his youth, he carried the name of Manmatsu, and later Yoshitsura.
 He became a monk at the Jōren Temple in Kumaki in Noto Province affiliated with the Rinzai sect of Buddhism.
 As a monk, he adopted the name Shūgyō and became a priest at the Kōon Temple.
 While retaining the status of a priest, he began to join in battles under the name of his temple, Kōonji.